This is an AI translated post.

 Select Language

-Specifically, he emphasized that entrance exams are often conducted based on predicted grades until November, which can lead to potential failures after final grades are released in January, causing anxiety among DP students.
-He also pointed out that the IB entrance exams at Japanese universities have numerous document submission requirements, placing a significant burden on DP students.
-Finally, Principal Ogino cited economic difficulties and a lack of university admission support systems as challenges faced by IB program graduates pursuing higher education overseas.
+Specifically, he emphasized that since admissions often rely on predicted grades (Predicted Grades) until November, there is a possibility of failure after the final grades (Final Grades) are announced in January, causing anxiety among DP students.
+He also highlighted the heavy burden on DP students due to the numerous document submission requirements in IB admissions at Japanese universities.
+Finally, Principal Ogino cited economic difficulties and the lack of a university admission support system as challenges faced by IB program graduates when applying to overseas universities.